mirdej/synkie/README.md

 - There are several modules where the supply connector is flipped.
 As we etch a lot of boards ourselves there is no silkscreen and we don't see the error.
 ALWAYS check the polarity !

+- We live in PAL land.
+These modules have not beent tested with NTSC video.
+Some might need to be adapted slightly, some might even work better than here ;-)

 If you have any questions contact info@synkie.net